postmanlabs/execute-postman-monitor/README.md

           monitor-id: ${{ vars.MONITOR_ID }}
 ```

-For the previous example to work you need to define:
-- An environment variable `MONITOR_ID` containing the monitor id to be executed.
-- A secret called `POSTMAN_API_KEY` containing the Postman API key with admin permission on the monitor that is going to be executed.

-The action sets a `status` output variable with the monitor execution result, which will contain either `success` or `failed`.
+The GitHub action will set a status output variable that contains the monitor run's results.
+The results will return either a `success` or `failed` status.

-The monitor execution is synchronous, take this into account as it can take several seconds, depending on the executed collection.
+The monitor run is synchronous.
+It can take several seconds, depending on the executed collection.

 ## License

 MIT